+Caitlin quickly finished the explanation.
 “So anyway, I told the kids it was your idea to get a puppy…they asked about your name and one of the kids…I think it was Benjie…came up with Jazzy.”

-Benjie grinned.
+Benjie blushed and grinned.
 “Yep, it was my idea.”

-The kids remembered their manners and that Grand Jun had sent a gift card for clothes shopping, then beginning with Denver each said thank you.
-And Corby added.
-“Thanks for the movies too.”
+The kids remembered their manners and that Grand Jun had sent a gift card for clothes shopping.
+Then beginning with Denver each said thank you and Corby added, “Thanks for the movies too.”

 Denver was first to agree along with the others.
 They expressed their excitement with all sorts of questions, when, where and can we…?

-Denver and Corby mumbled wow while munching on chips along with Benjie who said, “Wow, even God lived in a tent!”
+Benjie also expressed amazement.
+“Wow, even God lived in a tent!”

 Ryan frowned.
 “Well no…but we’ll talk about it later.”
 He waved and said hello to everyone.
-“Any food left…I’m hungry?”
+“Any food left–I’m hungry?”